nishant15jain/appointment-booking-app/README.md

 View services: Check available services for a business.
 Book appointments: Pick a date/time based on the business’s availability slots.
 Manage appointments: View or cancel upcoming bookings.

+How it Works
+Business owner creates a business, adds services, and sets availability slots.
+Customer selects a business, chooses a service, picks a valid slot, and books an appointment.
+The system validates the selected time and ensures no conflicts with existing appointments.
+Both business and customer can manage appointments through their dashboards.